 Teilhard de Chardin, Human Energy, 130-131.

-This is much of the thesis in my most recent book (with Mike Morrell), The Divine Dance: The Trinity and Your Transformation (Whitaker: 2016).
+This is much of the thesis in my most recent book, The Divine Dance: The Trinity and Your Transformation (Whitaker: 2016).

 Adapted from Richard Rohr, Christ, Cosmology, & Consciousness: A Reframing of How We See (CAC: 2010), MP3 download.